What are the top attractions and things to do in Veliko Tarnovo, Bulgaria? From Tsarevets Fortress to Gurko Street, this post has them all.

-Although historians aren’t 100% when exactly it was founded, many agree that it must’ve been sometime in the 11th century.
-Later, in 1360, during the time Veliko Tarnovo was the Second Bulgarian Empire’s capital, the monastery gained autonomy in the order of Tsar Ivan Alexander.
-The Ottomans later completely destroyed it, but donations allowed father Zoticus of the Rila Monastery to rebuild it in 1825.
+Although historians aren’t 100% when exactly it was founded, many agree that it must’ve been some time in the 11th century.
+Later, in 1360, when Veliko Tarnovo was the Second Bulgarian Empire’s capital, the monastery gained autonomy in the order of Tsar Ivan Alexander.
+The Ottomans later wholly destroyed it, but donations allowed father Zoticus of the Rila Monastery to rebuild it in 1825.

-Nowadays, the Transfiguration Monastery is famous for its colorful icons, frescoes, and murals, as well as other lavish decorations.
+Nowadays, the Transfiguration Monastery is famous for its colorful icons, frescoes, murals, and other lavish decorations.

 As such an ancient city in a very religious country, Veliko Tarnovo is home to numerous churches, most of them either medieval or Bulgarian Renaissance.
 You’ll notice church spires all over the city—these are the three most significant churches in Veliko Tarnovo.

-For example, at least two Bulgarian tsars are buried here—Tsar Kaloyan and Tsar Ivan Asen II and his wife.
+For example, at least two Bulgarian tsars are buried here—Tsar Kaloyan, Tsar Ivan Asen II, and his wife.
 Another significant event was the proclamation of Bulgarian independence in 1908, which took place in this church.

-However, a powerful earthquake almost completely destroyed it in 1913, leaving only parts of the original frescoes and the apse.
-Reconstruction took place between 1977 and 1985, so most of the current building is relatively new.
+However, a powerful earthquake almost destroyed it in 1913, leaving only parts of the original frescoes and the apse.
+Reconstruction occurred between 1977 and 1985, so most of the current building is relatively new.
 The surviving frescoes are, obviously, the greatest treasure in this church.

 The Patriarchal Cathedral of the Holy Ascension of God, also known as the Ascension Cathedral, stands atop Tsarevets Hill in the heart of Tsarevets Fortress.
-Built directly on top of a late-Roman basilica, it used to be the seat of the patriarch of Bulgaria from the late-11th century until the Ottomans destroyed it 1393.
+Built directly on top of a late-Roman basilica, it used to be the seat of the patriarch of Bulgaria from the late 11th century until the Ottomans destroyed it in 1393.

-By now, you should have a pretty good understanding of the historic and cultural wealth of Veliko Tarnovo.
-Ancient fortresses and beautiful churches, picturesque streets, and craft shops,… there are plenty of things to do in Veliko Tarnovo.
-For more detailed information, exhibits and displays, you can visit the following museums.
+By now, you should have a pretty good understanding of the historical and cultural wealth of Veliko Tarnovo.
+Ancient fortresses and beautiful churches, picturesque streets, and craft shops… there are plenty of things to do in Veliko Tarnovo.
+You can visit the following museums for more detailed information, exhibits, and displays.

-As Veliko Tarnovo grew into a center for commerce, trade, administration, and the military during the Bulgarian Revival period, lots of new houses sprang up around the city.
-One of those most beautiful surviving buildings from that era is Sarafkina’s House, constructed in 1861.
+As Veliko Tarnovo grew into a center for commerce, trade, administration, and the military during the Bulgarian Revival period, many new houses emerged around the city.
+One of those most beautiful surviving buildings from that era is Sarafkina’s house, constructed in 1861.

 It currently houses a fascinating ethnographic exhibit and offers a beautiful insight into how a well-off family may have lived in 19th-century Bulgaria.